How stolen vehicle trends can impact your auto insurance

 3. Because insurance premiums are all about weighing the risk, highly stolen cars and those who live in theft-prone areas tend to face more expensive rates.

-4. To crack down on stolen vehicle claims, some insurers may offer special programs for anti-theft technology.
-Aviva, for instance, is offering a limited-time, free installation for auto theft recovery software to select Ontario drivers.
+4. To crack down on stolen vehicle claims, some insurers may offer special discount programs for anti-theft technology.
+Or you may even see your premium go up if you forego installation.

 Why are cars stolen?